 Vanessa Bieker, Founder

-I started Fly Brave in 2016 after seeing a need when my son John, who has non-verbal autism, was aging out of the school system at 22 years old.
-I began searching for employment opportunities that met his interests, social outlets, and community involvement to continue his growth and steps to independence into adulthood.
-I could not do this alone as a solo mission.
-It is with a dedicated Board of Directors and community of volunteers that we celebrate our third year of operation.
+When my son John, who has non-verbal autism, was aging out of the school system at 22 years old, I began searching for programs to continue his growth and steps to independence into adulthood.
+Coming up short, I left my career behind to build a foundation for John and others like him in our community, to build upon their strengths and talents to live a purpose filled life.
+I could not do this alone.
+It is with a dedicated Board of Directors, community members, and parent volunteers who share the same vision, that we celebrate our third year of operation.

 We found his gift of running in 2014 when we were out for a walk and stumbled upon a high school track.
 John experienced the normal pains of puberty and our evening strolls gave him a sense of calm.
 However, this time he was different.
 After running around that track several times, his anxiety lessened and instead of getting up throughout the night, he slept a full 8 hours uninterrupted.

 He joined the Sacramento County Chargers Special Olympics Track and Field team and wowed the community with his 5 minute mile.
-He went on to run in 5/10k races, half marathons, 20 milers and eventually his first full marathon, CIM, (California International Marathon), on Dec 3, 2017, in hopes to Boston qualify.
+He went on to run in 5/10k races and his dream got bigger, to run in the Boston Marathon.
+He began running half marathons, 20 milers and eventually his first full marathon, CIM, (California International Marathon), on Dec 3, 2017, in hopes to Boston qualify.

 John sustained a broken ankle during the marathon around mile 6.
 Yet, he was determined to finish and he did.
 Despite his injury, he qualified for the Boston Marathon, completing the 26.2 mile race in 4 hours and 27 minutes.